 Always start by vacuuming out the car seat with a handheld vacuum or a crevice vacuum attachment.
 This will get all the crumbs from the hard-to-reach areas and prep the fabric cover for washing!
 Here’s a link to the handheld vacuum we love!

 Be careful with the harness straps.

 The harness straps are one of the most important components of your car seat’s safety.
-In a collision, the straps’ special webbed fibers absorb and disperse some of the dangerous force.
+In a collision, the straps’ special webbed fibers absorb and disperse some of the intense force.
 So, though the harness straps might seem like an easy enough thing to clean, protecting the fibers of these vital safety mechanisms is of top priority!

 First off, never put them in the washing machine or clean them with abrasive scrubbers.
 This can stretch and damage the webbing prematurely!
 Also, be sure to avoid submerging the straps completely in water.
 The excess moisture can cause early and unnecessary wear-and-tear.

 Instead, when you clean the harness straps, use only water and soft cloths to wipe away any mess.
 (We’ll discuss that more below.)
 If you need to clean the crotch buckle, take a cup of water, dip it upside down, and swirl it all around to dislodge anything that might be stuck inside.
 You wouldn’t want anything preventing your seat from buckling!